Spring Batch is a framework that helps you to write robust batch jobs that are an essential part of every enterprise application.

 - Spring Batch Tutorial: Reading Information From an Excel File describes how you can read the input data of your Spring Batch job from an Excel spreadsheet.

-Writing Output Data
+Writing the Output Data

 A Spring Batch job isn’t very useful if it doesn’t write its output data to somewhere.
 These tutorials help you write the output data of your Spring Batch job to a file system or a database: